lzell/16by9/README.md

 ## Installation options

-1. Clone this repo and build and run the xcode project
+Option 1.
+Clone this repo and build and run the xcode project

-2. Curl the program hosted on louzell.com, and add it to your path:
+Option 2.
+Curl the program hosted on louzell.com, and add it to your path:

 In Term: